Characteristics of antiheroes in animation

 Social and psychological impact of antiheroes

-Social rejection and marginalization
+Rejection and social marginalization

-Addictions, obsessions, and traumas
+Addictions, obsessions and traumas

 Many antiheroes present traumas and obsessions that influence their decisions and behavior.